 Durable, high-tech heating chamber

 The biggest problem with the original Peak was the fragile heater, but this chamber is built to last.
 Puffco fixed it with a solid state design (it doesn’t come apart), but in doing so created a different limitation.
-Dabbing is, by nature, a messy process, and the ceramic cup is doomed to get dirty.
+Vaping concentrates is, by nature, a messy process, and the ceramic cup is doomed to get dirty.
 Since we can’t replace the cup or remove it to torch it clean, we’re left with solvents and cleaners that have limited effectiveness.

 The improved heating chamber, also known as the atomizer, is 40% bigger than the original Peak.
 This sounds great, even though the old heater was already bigger than other e-rigs.
-I found this helped the oils boil off the bottom better, instead of gathering in the corners - a big win!
+I found this helped the concentrates boil off the bottom better, instead of gathering in the corners - a big win!

 Finally, the Peak Pro heating chamber reads the temperature in real time and adjusts to your draw speed and hit size.
 Personally, I thought the original Peak was one of the best e-rigs at hitting and sustaining specific temperatures, so I didn’t see a noticeable improvement here.
 The reality is, the ceramic cup takes a little time to heat up and cool down, and I don’t think temperature monitoring in this setting does much for the typical ten second hit.
 If you tend to stretch your draws out beyond that, you might appreciate the extra control.